Image of a man pumping gas for his car for a blog post discussing mystery shopping mileage.

 Is That Shop Worth the Drive?
 Break-Even Mileage Explained

-Every mile you drive costs real money.
-Gas, wear on your car, tire life, oil changes — it all adds up.
-Many shoppers grab distant jobs without thinking about mystery shopping mileage costs.
-They end up working for pennies.
+Every mile you drive costs real money — gas, wear, tires, depreciation.
+Many shoppers grab distant jobs without thinking through their mystery shopping mileage costs and end up working for pennies.
 Or worse, losing money on shops they thought would pay.
+This guide shows you exactly how to calculate whether any shop is worth the drive before you accept it.

-The shop fee isn’t your profit.
-It’s your gross pay.
-Your real earnings come after expenses.
-And mystery shopping mileage is usually the biggest expense of all.
+The shop fee isn’t your profit — it’s your gross pay.
+Your real earnings only show up after expenses.
+And mystery shopping mileage is almost always the largest expense on any given assignment.

 The True Cost of Driving

-The IRS sets a standard mileage rate based on real vehicle costs.
-For 2026, it’s $0.725 per mile.
-This covers gas, insurance, maintenance, depreciation, and wear.
+The IRS sets the standard mileage rate based on actual vehicle ownership costs.
+For 2026, that rate is $0.725 per mile, covering gas, insurance, maintenance, tire wear, and depreciation.
+Every one of those costs is real whether you track them or not.

-That 50-mile round trip?
+That 50-mile round trip to a bonused shop?
 It costs you $36.25 in real expenses.
 If the shop pays $30, you’re losing money before you even write the report.
+This is why smart shoppers evaluate mystery shopping mileage before accepting anything, not after.

 What Is Break-Even Mileage?

-Break even mileage mystery shopping means the maximum round-trip distance where you still make money.
-Drive farther than that, and your mileage cost exceeds your fee.
+Break even mileage mystery shopping style means finding the maximum round-trip distance at which the mileage cost still equals the shop fee.
+Drive farther than that and your mystery shopping mileage expense alone exceeds what the shop pays.

-If the round trip is under 27.6 miles, you profit on mileage.
-Over that?
-You’re losing money on the drive alone — before counting your time.
+If the round trip is under 27.6 miles, mileage costs don’t eat your fee.
+Over that — you’re losing money on the drive before counting your time.

 What About Your Time?